jukeliv/FNF-SPEECH/README.md

 things to install:

-pip install pyautogui
+pip install pyautogui.
-/n
-pip install pynput
+pip install pynput.
-/n
-pip install tkinter
+pip install tkinter.

+( just dont put the . in the cmd or powershell, right? )